WeblateOrg/weblate/docs/vcs.rst

 Most frequently used method to access private repositories is based on SSH.
 To have access to such repository, you generate SSH key for Weblate and authorize it to access the repository.
+Weblate also needs to know the host key to avoid man in the middle attacks.
 This all can be done in the Weblate administration
 interface:

 .. image:: images/ssh-keys.png